Philippians

 2. Knowing Christ in his resurrection power

 We know Christ in the power that raised him to life.
 So many in the church today seek power: power to heal, power to witness, power to work miracles.
 Yet, the power we must seek is the power of the indwelling Spirit of Christ, renewing and enlivening our very beings.
-We have risen with Christ, and as we look to our risen Lord, so his life-giving power gives life to our mortal bodies.
-In his power, we can begin to live the Christ-like life.
+We have risen with Christ, and as we look to our risen Lord, so his life-giving power gives life to our mortal bodies, life now and eternal - we begin to live a Christ-like life, we begin our eternal journey.

 Discussion